 How Are Foreign LLCs Taxed?

-Regulatory and tax requirements for foreign state entities conducting business in other states can differ from those imposed on domestic LLCs.
+Regulatory and tax requirements for foreign state entities transacting business in other states can differ from those imposed on domestic limited liability companies .

-This is generally done through a process called "nexus," which is determined by state law and IRS rulings .
+This is generally done through a "nexus process," determined by state law and IRS rulings .

-Generally, a foreign LLC will only be subject to tax in the state where it has established a physical presence via employees or real estate holdings.
+Generally, a foreign limited liability company will only be subject to tax in the state where it has established a physical presence via employees or real estate holdings.
 Income generated from other states will not be taxed in those states.